spacemeshos/go-spacecraft/docs/devnet.md

 export SPACECRAFT_SLACK_TOKEN=
 ```

-You can find the slack token in 1password and channel ID is the channel where you want to publish the alerts to.
+Channel ID is the channel where you want to publish the alerts to.

 ### Deploy Web Services